ELondonJ/PortlandStateJavaWinter2022/airline/src/main/resources/edu/pdx/cs410J/ljoseph/README.txt

-    -textFile file      Where to read/write the airline info -print              Prints a description of the new flight -README             Prints a README for this project (departure/arrive should be in format: 01/02/2022 9:16 pm)
+    -textFile file      Where to read/write the airline info -print              Prints a description of the new flight -README             Prints a README for this project

+    It is an error to specify both -textFile and -xmlFile (departure/arrive should be in format: 01/02/2022 9:16 pm)